 Why isn’t rainwater enough to clean solar panels?

-As a general rule, rainwater often is enough to clean solar panels.
+As a general rule, rainwater is often enough to clean solar panels.
 However, in places where there's not enough rainfall to wash away dust and pollen, the panels will need to be cleaned.
-Also, when the panels are dirty and the rainfall isn't strong, dirt or pollen can pool and create caked-on mud, which can make the panels less efficient.
+Also, when the panels are dirty and rainfall isn't heavy, dirt or pollen can pool and form caked-on mud, which can reduce the panels' efficiency.

 Should you avoid soap when cleaning solar panels?

-You should always start the process with plain water first to see if that works to clean the panels.
+You should always start the process with plain water to see if it cleans the panels.
 If water alone isn't enough, you can generally use a mild soap, but be sure to work in small sections and rinse the soap off quickly.
 Dried soap can cause hazing that blocks sunlight.
 Solar radiation will heat the panels and make the soap dry faster, so it’s best to clean with soap when the temperature is cool, usually early in the morning.
 Or, you can put it off until fall or winter.

 Is it OK to clean solar panels with hard water?

 You should avoid using hard water when cleaning solar panels.
-Any scaling, or the deposit of mineral residue left on the solar panel, will cause a decrease in the panel's ability to absorb sunlight.
+Any scaling or mineral residue deposited on the solar panel will reduce the panel's ability to absorb sunlight.
 Trying to remove mineral deposits from solar panels can damage them.

 If you have hard water, it's best to use a cleaning service.
 A professional cleaning team will have a reservoir of clean, clear water to use under pressure rather than using hard water from your tap or hose.
 You can do it yourself if you have the right tools to use clean water without minerals, including salts.